 1 tablespoon apple cider vinegar

 Combine all in 16 ounce spray bottle.
+These glass ones are nice.
 Shake.
 No need to refrigerate.
 Apply liberally, avoiding mouth, eyes and nose. (we close our eyes, hold our breath and spray some in our hands to rub on our face quick, no harm)

 - Fill bottle about 85% with witch hazel (and have some extra to top off at the end if needed).
 Add 10 drops each of the following essential oils: cedarwood, tea tree, rosemary, lemon-eucalyptus, citronella, lemongrass.
 Add 20 drops each of lavender and peppermint essential oils.
 Add a few drops of Vitamin E oil (this helps the spray to last longer – both on your skin and in the bottle).
 Shake well before using!